-14.04.020 - Section 105.5 of the 2016 California Building Code and Section R105.5 of the 2016 California Residential Building Code is amended to read as follows:
+14.04.020 - Section 105.5 of the 2019 California Building Code and Section R105.5 of the 2019 California Residential Building Code is amended to read as follows:

-Expiration Beginning January 1, 2017, every permit issued by the Building Official under the provisions of this Code shall expire by limitation and become null and void if all work by said permit is not completed within the time limits specified below from the date of issuance of the building permit
+Expiration.
+Beginning January 1, 2017, every permit applied and issued by the Building Official under the provisions of this Code shall expire by limitation and become null and void if all work by said permit is not completed within the time limits specified below from the date of issuance of the building permit:

 Construction Type Project Completion Time

 Single-Family or Duplex 24 months

 Multiple Family (3+ units) 36 months

 Non-residential 36 months

-- a Before such work can be recommenced, a permit extension, as specified in Subsection A, shall be first obtained No permit shall be extended more than twice - b Time limits will not be increased by issuance of subsequent building permits for the same project - c When a project is divided into separate permits by the applicant, the work on such permits is to be done concurrently, the time allowed to complete all work on each separate permit shall be established from the initial permit issuance date
+- a.
+Before such work can be recommenced, a permit extension, as specified in Subsection A, shall be first obtained.
+No permit shall be extended more than twice. - b.
+Time limits will not be increased by issuance of subsequent building permits for the same project. - c.
+When a project is divided into separate permits by the applicant the work on such permits is to be done concurrently, the time allowed to complete all work on each separate permit shall be established from the initial permit issuance date.

-A Extensions and Fees.
+A. Extensions and Fees.

-- a Any permittee holding an active permit may apply in writing for an extension of the time within which work under that permit may be continued when, for good and satisfactory reasons, he or she is unable to continue work within the time required by this section due to circumstances beyond the control of the permittee.
-The written request must demonstrate that - Due to circumstances beyond the owner's or permittee's control, construction could not be commenced, continued or completed in the authorized time period, - II If the construction has started, substantial progress has been made, - The condition of the property presents no health or safety hazard, and, - IV The continued delay will not create any unreasonable aesthetic impact to the neighborhood or substantial economic detriment to the neighboring property owners - b The Building Official may extend the time for action by the permittee for a period not exceeding six calendar months.
+a.
+Any permittee holding an active permit may apply in writing for an extension of the time within which work under that permit may be continued when, for good and satisfactory reasons, he or she is unable to continue work within the time required by this section due to circumstances beyond the control of the permittee.
+The written request must demonstrate that:

+- Due to circumstances beyond the owner's or permittee's control, construction could not be commenced, continued or completed in the authorized time period; - ii.
+If the construction has started, substantial progress has been made; - iii.
+The condition of the property presents no health or safety hazard; and, - iv.
+The continued delay will not create any unreasonable aesthetic impact to the neighborhood or substantial economic detriment to the neighboring property owners. - b.
+The Building Official may extend the time for action by the permittee for a period not exceeding six calendar months.
 Payment of the building permit extension fee shall be required.
-The extension fee shall be calculated as the greater of two percent (2%) of the estimated total project valuation or one-thousand dollars. - c Building permits shall not be extended more than twice, and each extension shall not exceed six months - B Appeals.
-If the property owner feels aggrieved by the determination of the Building Official regarding the applicable time limit or by the denial of an additional six-month extension, the property owner may appeal to the Code Compliance Hearing Officer within ten days of the Building Official's decision The appellant shall pay a hearing appeal fee at the time of filing an appeal in an amount as shall be established from time to time by resolution of the City Council The Code Compliance Hearing Officer shall notify the appellant in writing of the date of the hearing on the appeal, and such notice shall be sent at least ten days before the date of the hearing, which shall be held no later than thirty days after the filing of the appeal
+The extension fee shall be calculated as the greater of two percent (2%) of the estimated total project valuation or one-thousand dollars. - c.
+Building permits shall not be extended more than twice, and each extension shall not exceed six months. - d.
+When a permit expires, the permit holder must first pay permit extension fees as described in (b) above and reactivation fees in order to continue to complete the project.
+This extension may not exceed six months to complete the project and receive finals. - B. Appeals.
+If the property owner feels aggrieved by the determination of the Building Official regarding the applicable time limit or by the denial of an additional six-month extension, the property owner may appeal to the Code Compliance Hearing Officer within ten days of the Building Official's decision.
+The appellant shall pay a hearing appeal fee at the time of filing an appeal in an amount as shall be established from time to time by resolution of the City Council.
+The Code Compliance Hearing Officer shall notify the appellant in writing of the date of the hearing on the appeal, and such notice shall be sent at least ten days before the date of the hearing, which shall be held no later than thirty days after the filing of the appeal.